 I’m going to level with you.
 I’m really sick of spazieren gehen.
-It’s the only thing you can safely do during this pandemic, and after a year, it’s begun to feel like a chore.
+Going for walks is the only thing you can safely do during this pandemic, and, after a year, it’s begun to feel like a chore.
 At this point, even though I have several paths to choose from, I feel like I could walk most of them blindfolded.

 Of course, I’m (obviously) lucky to have so much choice to begin with.
 This is the first place I’ve lived with pedestrian and cycling paths everywhere, and several hiking trails through the forest within walking distance from my home.
 There’s a nature preserve near where we live.
 I see birds of prey on basically every walk, from tiny little dudes to big scary guys.
 Deer sometimes run right out in front of me on hikes.
 There’s even foxes.

 If I don’t want to go for a walk through the woods, I can go to the park.
 Or around one of the many ponds/small lakes.
 If I want to make a day of it, the Harz Mountains are less than an hour away by car.

 As I mentioned above, there are pedestrian and cycling paths everywhere.
 You don’t need a car to live in most of Germany, and Wolfsburg is no exception.
 Since I prefer to walk or cycle everywhere, I don’t usually use public transport, but it’s worth mentioning that, even in our small city of only 120k (which is also very spread out), the buses are fairly reliable.
 I can catch a bus that goes into the city roughly every 15 minutes.
 And if I want to go to another city, I can easily take a long-distance train.

 Needless to say, my health (and waistline) have benefitted from living in Germany.
 I’ve lost about 30 pounds since moving here, and I’d wager that 10 of them were simply from the lifestyle change of no longer driving everywhere.